Symmetry of hypersurfaces with symmetric boundary: Introduction

+\begin{remark} $G$-invariance condition implies that $\Gamma$ is a union of $G$-orbits, along each of which the contact angle $\theta$ is constant.
+This actually is crucial.
+For instance, consider two circles of the same size in a pair of parallel planes in $\mathbb{R}^3$.
+When they are close enough and share the same rotation axis, the soap film formed between them is a catenoid.
+However, if we displace one of the circles slightly inside the plane, then the soap film loses its rotational symmetry, even locally. \end{remark}

+\begin{remark} For $G$ of high cohomogeniety, the assumption that $\partial \Sigma$ is $G$-invariant does not imply that each connected component of $\partial \Sigma$ is real analytic.
+Namely, boundary components other than $\Gamma$ in the conclusion may not be real analytic. \end{remark}

+\begin{remark} Actually, each $\Sigma$ among $\rm{(i)}$-$\rm{(iv)}$ is a hypersurface with interior analyticity.
+Take $G$-invariant boundary component $\Gamma$ for example.
+As our method is to apply the Cauchy-Kowalevskaya Theorem, if, along some open set $\underline{U}\subset\Gamma$ (not necessarily along the entire $\Gamma$), $\underline{U}$ is real analytic and both $\underline{U}$ and $\theta$ are locally $G$-invariant, then the same interior local $G$-invariance holds (see Theorem \ref{localthm} for details).
+This will enable us to include many more boundary situations, cf. Remarks \ref{rk1} and \ref{rk2}. \end{remark}

-If the boundary $\partial\Sigma$ has constant contact angle $\theta$, in some literature $\Sigma$ is also said to be with a $\theta$-capillary boundary.
-In particular, if $\theta=\frac{\pi}{2}$, then $\Sigma$ is said to be with free boundary. \end{rem} \begin{rem} For area-minimizing integral current of arbitrary codimension, Lander \cite{Lander88} showed the invariance of an area-minimizing integral current with boundary $B$ under a polar group action $G$, where $B$ is supposed to be $G$-invariant and lying in the union of the principal orbits.
-Unlike Lander's requirement, in Theorem \ref{gen2} the orbits in $\Gamma$ are not necessarily of same type and the action of $G$ is not necessarily a polar action. \end{rem} \begin{rem} In the case of hypersurfaces with constant $r$-th mean curvature, we assume an additional condition that there exists an interior elliptic point in $X(\Sigma)$, that is, a point where all principal curvatures have the same sign.
-In particular, when $\Sigma$ is compact and $\partial\Sigma$ is a round $(n-1)$-sphere, this condition holds naturally except that $\Sigma$ is a flat disk.
-However, in general the compactness cannot ensure the existence of an interior elliptic point. \end{rem}
+\begin{remark} For area-minimizing integral current of arbitrary codimension, Lander \cite{Lander88} showed the invariance of an area-minimizing integral current with boundary $B$ under a polar group action of $G$, where $B$ is supposed to be $G$-invariant and lying in the union of the principal orbits.
+Unlike Lander's requirement, in Theorem \ref{gen2} the orbits in $\Gamma$ are not necessarily of same type and the action of $G$ is not necessarily a polar action. \end{remark}

-In fact, our method to prove Theorem \ref{gen2} also applies to other hypersurfaces satisfying certain elliptic equation.
-We will introduce the Helfrich-type hypersurfaces in Section \ref{sec6}.
-By studying first variation formula we get an Euler-Lagrange equation \eqref{HEL} which is a fourth order elliptic equation.
-For Helfrich-type hypersurfaces, we have the following